IPod Touch: Reception

-Upon launch in 2007 the first generation iPod Touch received mostly good reviews for its display, its full Web browser, and YouTube support.
-However, it was also criticized for being a "stripped down" iPhone, for lacking external volume buttons on its initial models, and for having a lower-quality display.
+Upon launch in 2007, the first generation iPod Touch received mostly good reviews for its display, its full Web browser, and YouTube support.
+However, it was also criticized for being a "stripped down" iPhone, lacking external volume buttons on its initial models, and having a lower-quality display.

-Notable competing products as of 2009 included Creative's ZEN X-Fi2, Sony's Walkman X Series, and Microsoft's Zune HD; and as of 2011, the Samsung Galaxy Player and Sony Walkman Z Series.
+Notable competing products as of 2009 included Creative's ZEN X-Fi2, Sony's Walkman X Series, Microsoft's Zune HD, and as of 2011, the Samsung Galaxy Player and Sony Walkman Z Series.

 Later models received a more lukewarm reception, with reviewers questioning whether an iPod Touch made sense as a product in a time when smartphones had become more affordable.

 Discontinuation

 In May 2022, Apple announced that after over 20 years, the iPod Touch, and the iPod line as a whole, were to be discontinued; the iPod Touch would remain available only while supplies last.